ldaine/1Z0-819-exam-prep/databases-jdbc/README.md

 # Infrastructure

-we are using Postgre DB in Azure.
-How to set it up, see infrastructure folder.
+The application uses Postgre DB.
+How to set up a database in Azure, see infrastructure folder.

 ## Configuration

-Whn you knwo the database configuration details, create following files based on corresponding templates:
+When you know the database configuration details, create following files in `src/main/resources`:
 * flyway.conf - for flyway migrations
-* database.properties - for application to be able access DB
+* database.conf - for application to be able access DB

+Templates can be found in the same folder.

 ## Migrations

-For DB migrations we are using Flyway.
+For DB migrations Flyway is used.

 To run the migration use:

 > mvn clean flyway:migrate `-Dflyway.configFiles=./src/main/resources/flyway.conf

 Make sure the `flyway.conf` exists and is up to date.

+Fix the flyway migration:
+> mvn flyway:repair `-Dflyway.configFiles=./src/main/resources/flyway.conf

+See the flyway migration table:
+> mvn flyway:info `-Dflyway.configFiles=./src/main/resources/flyway.conf

 # PSQL commnds